1.) Login URL (e.g. https://my-backup01.small-dns.com)

-Login Page – Type (Or Copy and Paste) the provided URL to your browser and you will appear at the login page of our backup server.
-Enter the Username and Password in their respective field.
+Login Page – Type (or copy and paste) the provided URL to your browser and the login page of our backup server will open; enter the username and password in their respective fields.

-Dashboard – You should reach your Dashboard View if you keyed in the correct credential.
-Here, you can get information like number of server(s) that is registered with the backup server, backup policy status, and current running or completed tasks
+Dashboard – You should reach your dashboard view if you keyed in the correct credential.
+There, you can get information such as the number of servers which are registered with the backup server, backup policy status, and current running or completed tasks.